T-emporal/OrderBook/README.md

 Borrowing contracts, creating an entirely new DeFi primitive; in contrast to typical exchanges which offer a few standardized-maturity contracts with siloed liquidity.

-This repository aims to provide Temproal's OrderBook Simulation/Prototype
+This repository aims to provide Temporal's OrderBook Simulation/Prototype

 ## Prerequisites